rajendradanve/connectfour/README.md

 - [Google DevTools](https://developer.chrome.com/docs/devtools/)

-  - Google DevTools was extensively used throughout the project for various styling, testing and debugging purposes.
+  - Google DevTools was extensively used throughout the project for various styling, testing, and debugging purposes.

 - [Am I Responsive](http://ami.responsivedesign.is/)